-Most uncontested divorces are filed on no-fault grounds because it means the spouses aren’t blaming each other for the divorce.
-Typically, the plaintiff spouse doesn’t have to prove that the other spouse committed some sort of marital misconduct, and the defendant doesn’t have to admit any wrongdoing.
+Most uncontested divorces are filed on no-fault grounds because it's simpler: the spouses aren't blaming each other for the divorce, and neither spouse has to prove that the other spouse committed some sort of marital misconduct.

 In most uncontested divorces, spouses must agree on the terms of the divorce in a settlement agreement.
 The settlement agreement will resolve the following issues: property division, debt division, child custody, child support, visitation, and alimony.

-To start the process for an uncontested divorce, you should file a “Complaint for Divorce” in the circuit court clerk’s office of the county where you live.
+To start the process for an uncontested divorce in Arkansas, you should file a "Complaint for Divorce" in the circuit court clerk's office of the county where you live.
 To learn more, visit this link to the Arkansas Circuit Courts website.
 You can also visit the Arkansas Legal Services website for self-help divorce forms.

 If you are not a resident of Arkansas, you should file the complaint in the county where your spouse lives.
 The complaint should state the grounds for divorce, which spouse has resided in Arkansas for at least 60 days, that you and your spouse are separated, and the length of time you and your spouse have lived separately.

-The circuit court will issue a “Summons,” and you must serve it to your spouse.
+The circuit court will issue a "Summons," and you must serve it on your spouse.
 Your spouse can accept service of the summons by agreement, or you can ask the local sheriff to deliver it for you.
-If your spouse agrees to accept service, your spouse can sign an “Entry of Appearance” and a “Waiver of Service of Summons”—documents that you can find on your county circuit court clerk’s office.
+If your spouse agrees to accept service, your spouse can sign an "Entry of Appearance" and a "Waiver of Service of Summons"—documents that you can find at your county circuit court clerk's office.
 (Ark.
 Code Ann. § 16-58-116.)

 At the divorce hearing, you should be prepared to have a witness testify that you or your spouse live in the state and that you and your spouse no longer live together.

 If your witness can't attend the hearing, the court will accept a signed and notarized affidavit from the witness who states that you or your spouse is a resident of Arkansas and that you don't live with your spouse.